Jimi Hendrix’s Mosrite Joe Maphis 12/6 Doubleneck

 Specs

-Based on the photos, a lot of the hardware is now missing from the guitar, most notably both the original Mosrite Moseley tremolo and the Tune-o-Matic style bridge from the 12-string part of the body.
-The reason behind this is unknown.
+From the available photos, much of the guitar’s hardware is now missing, including the original Mosrite Moseley tremolo and the Tune-o-Matic-style bridge on the 12-string neck.
+The reason for this is unknown.

-Unfortunately, beyond what was stated by the EMP and what can be concluded from the photos, no other information seems to be available about the guitar.
+Unfortunately, aside from the details provided by the EMP and what can be inferred from the photos, no additional information about the guitar appears to be available.

 Feedback